MirrorNetworking/Mirror/migration.md

 ## 3) Replace namespace ##

 Replace `UnityEngine.Networking` for `Mirror`  everywhere in your project.
-So for example, if you have this:
+For example, if you have this:
 ```
 using UnityEngine.Networking;